 - Lowering Costs to Take Credit Cards

 Visa is in charge of setting the cost for assessments, which your processor can pass to you at cost.
-However, it’s important to note that your processor may not be required to pass assessments at cost.
+However, it’s important to note that your processor isn’t required to pass assessments at cost.
 In fact, Mercury Payments was sued for padding assessments without disclosing it.

 CardFellow clients needn’t worry.
 Our legal agreement with processors requires that they pass assessments to you at cost.
 Additionally, we monitor processor charges as part of our statement audit service.
 If you haven’t had an audit recently, log in to your CardFellow account for assistance.